 Tech Revolution in Automotive: Connectivity Paves The Way For The 'Self-Learning' Car

-The 2016 agenda was the product of months of independent research and gave important answers to the industry’s key challenges.
+The 2016 agenda will be the product of months of independent research and will give important answers to the industry’s key challenges.

 Delegates left International CES with more than business cards by listening to the brightest and most senior minds in the connected car space.